-We are proud to announce that Grattan Street Press will be publishing Uncontained, the new memoir from author and University of Melbourne professor Robert Hassan.
+We are proud to announce that Grattan Street Press will be publishing Uncontained, the new monograph from author and University of Melbourne professor Robert Hassan.

-Last year, Hassan stepped out of the social media frenzy that has become a daily prison and set out to find himself.
+In 2016, Robert stepped out of the social media frenzy that has become a daily prison and set out to find himself.
 He embarked on a personal journey through his own memory and across the sea.
-He shares that journey with us in his memoir: Uncontained.
+He shares that journey with us in Uncontained: Digital Disconnection and the Experience of Time.

 Take your eyes from the screen and look around you, in the train, in the supermarket, in traffic, in the street and in the classroom.
 And think of all those uncountable others in rooms in homes and offices who just sit there, connected but alone.